Line Follower Enhanced

 These rules may not be the final ones, the organizers have the right to modify them as they see fit.
 If there are any changes we'll let you know at once.

 1. The goal

 The robot has to follow a track marked with a black line.It has to be able to make decisions in regard to the course of the line and avoid the obstacles placed by the referees before the start of the race.
-The robot must follow the line at all times.
+The robot must follow the line at all times, except when the robot must avoid the obstacle.
 The whole robot must start behind the starting mark and is considered to have crossed the finishing line if any part of the robot crosses it when the robot has completed a full lap of the course.

 2. Rules for the robot

 A. The robot must be completely autonomous after passing the Start Line; if it is not, it will be disqualified.

 B. Before the competition, the robot must pass the Homologations.

 A. The track for the contest is a 2x5.6m area in white.